Asharma-bhavna/midtest/README.md

 #### 2. For Active Directory Account of the Server.
         2.1 Enroll/Create the System in Centrify Vault.
         2.2 Add the suitable active direcotry user in the accounts section for the system.
-        2.3 Create an ServiceUser provide all the required rights.
+        2.3 Active Directory username have to support format "domainName/AccountName" 2.4 Create an ServiceUser provide all the required rights.
-        2.4 Provide the view permission of the system to the ServiceUser.
+        2.5 Provide the view permission of the system to the ServiceUser.
-        2.5 Provide the checkout permission of the active directory account to the ServiceUser.
+        2.6 Provide the checkout permission of the active directory account to the ServiceUser.

 #### 3. For Database Accounts.
         3.1 Enroll/Create the database in Centrify Vault.